-an everyday basis.
 Continued professional education

-Grant Thornton Australia is committed to make sure all our people are equipped with the necessary skills and expertise to deliver our range of services to clients.
-Regular training is crucial so directors and staff are aware of the latest issues and standard requirements in order to address them appropriately.
-Indeed the Institute of Chartered Accountants in Australia uses Grant Thornton for regular technical updates to its members.
+Grant Thornton Australia is committed to ensuring all our people are equipped with the necessary skills and expertise to deliver our range of services to clients.

+Regular training is crucial.
+Through this training, directors and staff are made aware of the latest issues and standard requirements so that they are able to address them appropriately.
+Indeed, the Institute of Chartered Accountants in Australia uses Grant Thornton for regular technical updates to its members.

 Grant Thornton Australia has invested heavily in national training.
 All directors and qualified staff are required to keep up to date with the latest professional standards, including our own risk management, ethical and independence requirements.
 Staff operating in specialist service lines or dedicated markets including statutory audit must comply with compulsory training requirements.
-On an annual basis we actively monitor that that any requirements are adhered to with each staff member required to submit a continued professional development record.
+On an annual basis we actively monitor any requirements need to be adhered to with each staff member required to submit a continued professional development record.

-On an internal basis, technical resources and support is provided through regular electronic updates, training workshops and seminars.
+Internally, technical resources and support is provided through regular electronic updates, training workshops and seminars.